rchakra3/DevOps-M2/README.md

     - We used the FindBugs Jenkins plugin for static analysis.
 This runs on the source code and shows a list of bugs/warnings based on certain rules that can be selected.

 - ***The ability to extend an existing analysis tool with a custom analysis, or implement a new analysis from scratch.***
-    - After a **huge** number of failed attempts at creating a Custom FindBugs or PMD plugin, we decided to use a python script in order to:
+    - After a **huge** number of failed attempts at creating a Custom FindBugs or PMD plugin, we decided to implement our own custom analysis by using a python script in order to:
         - walk through the directories
         - find the JAVA files in our project
         - count the number of lines which are comments